Managing disk storage in Linux is not just a

 list Inode Information

-This command used to list inode information instead of the block usage.
+This command shows inode usage instead of disk

 df -i